tylerthomasallen/docs/src/pages/deep-linked-ads/google-ads-overview.md

 ![Create Link IDs](/img/pages/deep-linked-ads/google/link-id.png)

+**Note** you must be an admin in your AdWords account in order to generate Link IDs!

 #### Branch Setup

 Navigate to the [partner management](https://dashboard.branch.io/ads/partner-management){:target="\_blank"} tab and click `Connect with Google`.
 Choose the email address that is tied to the AdWords accounts you want to connect.